 If you’ve decided that a money market account is right for you, you’ll want to choose the best money market account for your specific situation and goals.

-Likewise, it is important to watch out for account fees.
+Watch out for account fees.
+Likewise, it’s important to watch out for account fees.
 Money market accounts may come with bank fees and charges, such as maintenance fees or penalties for falling below a minimum account balance.

 Alternatives to Money Market Accounts